yleeyilin/tp/docs/UserGuide.md

 * Name is case-insensitive but space-sensitive.<br>

+* Phone number must be in format {Number} and at least 3 digits long.

+* Only one phone number is allowed to be inserted. <br>

 * Salary and commission must be in format ${Number}/hr.<br>

 * Price must be in format ${Number}/{quantity}.<br>